arcus/education_modules/command_line_101/command_line_101.md

 **Pre-requisites**

 Familarility with locating files and folders stored in a directory system.
 Familiarity using a command line interface to execute code is recommended but not required.
+This course is designed to be equally useful for those with experience running code as well as for those who are total newbies.

 **Learning Objectives**